crhalpin/fetch_podcast/doc/intro.md

 "~/.fetch\_podcast/cache".

 You will probably want to run fetch\_podcast with the "-dv" options, to make sure that your naming functions work as desired.

-You can also specify feed names (PenAddict or FLOSS_Weekly in the above example) to only fetch particular feeds.
-Note that the "-i" option clears the list of fetched files entirely, not just for the feed specified.
+In verbose mode, fetch\_podcast outputs three lines for each episodes.
+The first is a unique identifier, the second is the URL of the enclosure, and the third is the filename determined from your naming function.

 Once everything is configured, it should be sufficient to periodically run fetch\_podcast to download new episodes from your feeds.

+You can also specify feed names (PenAddict or FLOSS_Weekly in the above example) to operate on particular feeds (listing them, downloading them, or marking them read).
+Alternately, with the "-e" argument, you can specify particular episodes (using their unique identifier) rather than feeds.